Getting the Best Deal: Financing & Insurance

 With the widespread availability of invoice pricing, it's harder for dealers to squeeze margin out of the new-car transaction.
 Much of the profit has shifted to the "back end," which includes the F&I department.
 The F&I department is also where many buyers let their guard down and squander any good negotiating they've done for the vehicle's purchase price.

 You have various options for financing a vehicle, including credit unions, banks and dealerships.
 In some cases, the loan you'd get from a dealer comes from the same bank you could go to yourself.
 Dealers play the part of loan agent in trying to get you the best rate, but they can and do add percentage points to the rates they obtain from lenders.
 In many cases, they split the additional profit margin with the lender, so everyone wins — except you.
-Though its ethics are in question and consumers have sued dealers over it, this practice isn't currently illegal.
-Some day regulations such as the Truth in Leasing Act may be enacted to require disclosure of loan rates.
+Though its ethics are questionable and consumers have sued dealers over it, this practice isn't currently illegal.

 However, since many captive financing companies offer discounted loan rates, it's possible to get the best deal by financing at the dealership.
 Shopping during an incentives period increases your chances for these savings.

 In addition to loans and leases, dealerships often offer health, disability and other insurance plans.
 Some buyers appreciate the opportunity to make all their deals under one roof, but you should look into third-party sources and shop around before choosing an insurance plan.

 The F&I manager is also responsible for selling additional products and services, which are a significant source of dealer profit.
 They include: